Mandurah: Geology

 Seasonal wetlands (dry in the summer and wet in winter) are the most diverse habitat in the Swan Coastal Plain, which Mandurah has several wetland regions around the Peel Inlet.
 The wetlands feature several osprey nests, spoonbill and darters.
 Other fauna includes galah, short-billed black cockatoo, long-billed black cockatoo, and Australian ringneck among others.
 Australian ringnecks face competition for nesting space from rainbow lorikeet, an introduced species in Western Australia, that has now spread to Mandurah.
 Despite attempts to eradicate rainbow lorikeets, the population has grown to the point that they can no longer be eradicated.

 Political

-Mandurah is typically considered a marginal area for the major parties in Australian politics.
-Northern Mandurah lies in the safe Labor Federal seat of Brand, held by Gary Gray, while southern and central Mandurah lies in the more marginal Canning, held by the Liberal Party's Andrew Hastie.
+Mandurah is typically considered a marginal area for the major parties in Australian politics, tending to vote left-wing in state politics while more conservative in federal politics.
+Mandurah lies in the Division of Canning, held by the Liberal Party's Andrew Hastie.
 At state level, northern and central Mandurah is located in the safe Labor seat of Mandurah held by David Templeman, while southern Mandurah is located in Dawesville, a traditionally safe Liberal seat that was swept up in Labor's landslide of 2021, and is now held by Labor's Lisa Munday.
 A sliver of eastern Mandurah is located in Murray-Wellington, held by Labor's Robyn Clarke.
 Despite technically being in a regional area, the National Party vote is negligible.